Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

-We conduct an ablation study on CLIS-I using InstanceDiffusion~\cite{wang2024instancediffusion} as our baseline.
-For CLIP-I with the visual quality setting, we exclusively employ a multi-modal caption model to identify objects.
-For alignment, we simplify CLIS-I to CLIP score.
-Based on the same raw dataset, we evaluate the filtered data (1K samples) using these methods from both a generation perspective and performance improvements in the downstream task.
-In particular, we use the COCO detection benchmark as the downstream task, combining the filtered samples and the original training data to train a Faster R-CNN detector on a standard 1$\times$ training schedule.
-Table~\ref{tab:abla} shows that CLIS-I demonstrates the most significant performance gain in the downstream task, aligning with our initial motivation.
-While CLIS-I, focusing solely on alignment, excels in generation evaluation, it produces suboptimal results in the downstream task.
-This finding emphasizes that our proposed CLIS has a stronger correlation with downstream task performance gains compared to conventional generation metrics, such as FID, CLIP score, and YOLO score.
+\textbf{Components of CLIS-I.} We conduct an ablation study on two operations in CLIS-I: $F_{sim}$ and $F_{C}$ in Eq~\ref{equ:image-metric}.
+Specifically, we replace LLM alignment function $F_{sim}$ with CLIP text alignment score and replace image caption function $F_{C}$ with CLIP score to directly measure alignment between image and text.
+For the same set of scene graphs, the Image Generator produces 4 images for each scene graph, and these image filtering methods independently select the highest-scoring image.
+Each method generates the same volume of data (4K) and uses the same scene graph annotations.
+We evaluate these methods from both generation perspectives and performance gains in the downstream task.
+In particular, we use the LVIS benchmark and Mask R-CNN as the baseline detector.
+Table~\ref{tab:abla-clis-i} shows that CLIS-I demonstrates the most significant performance gain in the downstream task, with a +2.2\% increase in $AP_r^{mask}$, aligning with our initial motivation.
+Interestingly, while CLIP selection excels in generation evaluation, it yields suboptimal results in the downstream tasks.
+This highlights that CLIS-I is more strongly correlated with downstream task performance gains than conventional generation metrics.